 Q: What’s the cost of living in the Netherlands compared to the UK?
 What is cheap or expensive in particular?

-A: In terms of rent we would not be able to afford in London, the size of property we are in here.
-So its cheaper in that respect. however, there is a constant issue I've picked up from being here 6 years about the fact that expat rents are more than a rent would be for a local and it appears for little extra service.
-I feel that it depends on your landlord but still there is a lack of responsiveness and responsibility.
+A: In terms of rent, we would not be able to afford in London the size of the property we are in here.
+So it's cheaper in that respect. however, there is a constant issue I’ve picked up from being here 6 years ago about the fact that expat rents are more than rent would be for a local, and it appears for little extra service.
+I feel that it depends on your landlord, but still there is a lack of responsiveness and responsibility.

 When we first arrived we noticed prices were much cheaper than they had been in Dublin (where we were 2002-4) and in comparison to London, UK.
-Things though have gotten more expensive in the time we've been here.
-Property itself is comparable to buy with SE England properties.
+Things though have gotten more expensive in the time we’ve been here.
+Property itself is comparable to buying SE England properties.

 Q: What are the locals like; do you mix mainly with other expats?

-A: Locals are friendly but do keep themselves to themselves, if you have a problem or need help you must go to them.
-They all have lives and work they are getting on with and we're very much seen initially as temporary interlopers.
-Dutch social life differs from the easy go style of the US, Ireland and UK.
-Appointments for socialising are made and work/ home tends not to mix, whereas in UK one tends to be sociable after work with colleagues regularly and without formal appointments!
+A: Locals are friendly but do keep themselves to themselves; if you have a problem or need help, you must go to them.
+They all have lives and work they are getting on with, and we’re very much initially seen as temporary interlopers.
+Dutch social life differs from the easy-go style of the US, Ireland and the UK.
+Appointments for socialising are made, and work/ home tends not to mix, whereas, in the UK, one tends to be sociable after work with colleagues regularly and without formal appointments!

 Q: Was it easy meeting people and making friends?

-A: I met a lot of people easily and readily when I came, but making friends did take me longer and these do tend to be women in similar circumstances – expats here due to work or marriage, with children.
-I joined an international women's group when I arrived and that helped with building my social and support network here.
+A: I met a lot of people easily and readily when I came, but making friends did take me longer, and these do tend to be women in similar circumstances – expats here due to work or marriage, with children.
+I joined an international women’s group when I arrived, and that helped me build my social and support network here.

 About working in the Netherlands